Shriya-Commits/Splunk-PowerShell-Threat-Hunting/README.md

 ### Step 2 — Encoded Command Detection
-Filtered for PowerShell command lines containing `-enc` (Base64-encoded payload flag) combined with `-NoP -NonI -W Hidden` — flags that suppress user interaction and hide the PowerShell window entirely, indicating deliberate evasion of detection.
+Filtered for PowerShell command lines containing `-enc` (Base64-encoded payload flag) combined with `-NoP -NonI -W Hidden`: flags that suppress user interaction and hide the PowerShell window entirely, indicating deliberate evasion of detection.

 Used `rex` to extract the `CommandLine` field directly from the raw Sysmon XML blob,